Skip to main content

 default

 The base profile that all other profiles extend.
-Provides system path access, deny groups for sensitive content, and dangerous command blocking.
+Provides system path access, deny groups for sensitive content, and deprecated startup-only command gating.
 Does not grant working directory access or any user-specific paths.
 Groups: deny_credentials, deny_keychains_macos, deny_keychains_linux, deny_browser_data_macos, deny_browser_data_linux, deny_macos_private, deny_shell_history, deny_shell_configs, system_read_macos, system_read_linux, system_write_macos, system_write_linux, user_tools, homebrew, dangerous_commands, dangerous_commands_macos, dangerous_commands_linux Network: Allowed CWD: None

 claude-code